kekeandzeyu/csstudy/README.md

 1. CS186: Introduction to Database Systems (UC Berkeley) by Professor Alvin Cheung, Joe Hellerstein and the rest of CS186 staff.

+### Topic 7: Rust Programming

+1. CS110L: Safety in Systems Programming (Stanford University) by Ryan Eberhardt, Julio Ballista, Thea Rossman and the rest of CS110L staff.

 ## 4 How to use it

 For the colors in the notes, here are their meanings: